-For children with special needs, speak with your child’s physician or therapists about seating/adaptive feeding.
-Please speak with your physician and/or dietitian if your baby was born early.
+For children with special needs, speak with your child’s healthcare provider or therapists about seating/adaptive feeding.
+Please speak with your healthcare provider and/or dietitian if your baby was born early.

-- Start with a spoonful or less of each food.
-Increase the food gradually to 1-2 spoonsful, advancing slowly over several days.
-The goal for feeding is 1 small jar (4 ounces or a cup) of strained baby food per meal.
+- Start with small amounts of new solid foods — a teaspoon at first and slowly increase to a tablespoon.
+The goal for feeding is one small jar (four ounces or a cup) of strained baby food per meal.

-- Always introduce one new “single-ingredient” food at a time.
-Wait 3-5 days before introducing another new food to assess for possible allergic reactions, such as diarrhea, vomiting, or a rash.
+Always introduce one new “single-ingredient” food at a time.
+Wait three to five days before introducing another new food to assess for possible allergic reactions, such as diarrhea, vomiting or a rash.
 If any reaction occurs, stop feeding the new food and call your pediatrician.

-- If making your own baby food, it is recommended to use pureed peas, pureed corn, and sweet potatoes.
-Do not add salt, sugar, or other flavorings.
-It is recommended to avoid homemade spinach, beets, green beans, squash, and carrots, since they contain nitrates, which can cause anemia (low blood count).
+- If you’re making your own baby food, it is recommended to use pureed peas, pureed corn and sweet potatoes.
+Don’t add salt, sugar or other flavorings.
+It’s recommended to avoid homemade spinach, beets, green beans, squash and carrots, since they contain nitrates, which can cause anemia (low blood count).
 However, commercially prepared versions have been tested for nitrate content.
 Fresh foods spoil faster than commercially prepackaged baby food.

 - Meats and vegetables contain more nutrients per serving than fruits or cereals.

-- When your baby can bring his or her hands and objects to the mouth (typically around 9-12 months), you can slowly decrease mashed/baby foods and offer more finger foods.
-A child will typically self-feed from 9 to 12 months, and will not use a fork or spoon typically until after 12 months of age.
+- When your baby can bring his or her hands and objects to the mouth (typically around 9 to 12 months), you can slowly decrease mashed/baby foods and offer more finger foods.
+A child will typically self-feed from 9 to 12 months, and will not use a fork or spoon until after 12 months of age.
 Cut food into small pieces to prevent choking.

-- Limit meal time to 15-20 minutes and reduce distractions such as watching TV.
+- Limit meal time to 15 to 20 minutes and reduce distractions such as watching TV.

-- Good foods for your baby include foods rich in energy, protein, vitamins, and minerals, such as meat/poultry/fish and colorful fruits and vegetables.
+- Good foods for your baby include foods rich in energy, protein, vitamins, and minerals, such as:

 - Always feed your baby in an upright position with a spoon.
-For children with special needs, speak with your child’s physician or therapists about seating/adaptive feeding.
+For children with special needs, speak with your child’s healthcare provider or therapists about seating/adaptive feeding.

 - Don't let your baby fall asleep with a bottle.
-The milk collects in the baby's mouth and may cause tooth decay and choking, and can lead to ear infections.
+The milk collects in the baby's mouth and may cause tooth decay and choking.
+This can also lead to ear infections.

 - You should not give your baby solid foods in a bottle.
 This may cause choking or overeating, and it may slow your baby's development of feeding skills.